dnishar1/Stopwatch/README.md

 # Stop Watch

-A simple application of stopwatch for iOS
+A simple application of stopwatch for iOS devices.